ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

 - **Local repository**.
 The `.git` directory where Git stores all the changes you've committed. :warning: This is a local repository, meaning it's stored on your computer.
 When you commit changes, they are only saved on your machine until you push them.
 - **Remote repository**.
 The repository hosted on GitHub, GitLab, Bitbucket, etc. This is where you can push your changes to share them with others.

+**Why this architecture?** Each layer gives you more control over your workflow.
+The staging area lets you select **which** changes go into a commit (e.g., you changed 5 files but only 2 are ready, so you stage only those 2).
+The local repository lets you save snapshots **without needing internet**, so you can commit multiple times before sharing.
+The remote repository is where you finally push your work to collaborate with others.

 ### Key steps and commands
 1. **Create a repository**.
 You can create the repository on GitHub and clone it to your local machine, or create a local repository and push it to GitHub.
 [Follow this tutorial.](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories)